 10. And at Kedesh, Barak summoned Zebulun and Naphtali, and at his feet went up ten thousand men, and Deborah went up with him.

-13. And Sisera summoned all his chariots, nine hundred iron chariots, and all the people who were with him, from Harosheth of the Gentiles to Kishon River.
+13. And Sisera summoned all his chariots, nine hundred iron chariots, and all the people who were with him, from Harosheth-hagoiim to the river Kishon.

 14. And Deborah said to Barak, “Rise up!
-For this is the day that Jehovah has given Sisera into your hand!
-Has not Jehovah gone before you?”
-And so, Barak went down from Mount Tabor and ten thousand men after him.
+For this is the day in which Jehovah has given Sisera into your hand.
+Has not Jehovah gone out before you?”
+And so, Barak went down from Mount Tabor, with ten thousand men behind him.

 15. And Jehovah discomfited Sisera before Barak, and all his chariots, and all his army, by the edge of the sword, and Sisera alighted from his chariot and fled on foot.

-16. But Barak pursued the chariots and the army to Harosheth of the Gentiles, and all the host of Sisera fell by the edge of the sword, and not a one was left.
+16. But Barak pursued after the chariots and after the army unto Harosheth-hagoiim, and all the host of Sisera fell by the edge of the sword, and not even one was left.

 ¶17.
-And Sisera fled on foot to the tent of Jael, the wife of Weber the Kenite, for there was peace between Jabin, King of Hazor, and the house of Heber the Kenite.
+And Sisera fled on foot to the tent of Jael, the wife of Heber the Kenite, for there was peace between Jabin, king of Hazor, and the house of Heber the Kenite.

 18. And Jael went out to meet Sisera, and she said to him, “Turn in, my lord!
 Turn in to me!
 Don’t be afraid!”
 And so, he turned in to her, into the tent, and she covered him with the rug.